nicoespeon/nicoespeon.github.io/en/_posts/2013-04-07-building-a-multinlingual-jekyll-blog.md

 Here we are, it just works perfectly and I'm now ready to go with a both English and French, Jekyll-flavored, Github-hosted blog *\o/*

-There is still I should take care of -such as deploying a Google Analytics and a comments system- but I'm satisfied about the result.
+There is still enhancements I should take care of -such as deploying a Google Analytics and a comments system- but I'm satisfied with the result.
 The challenge is taken up and the journey has begun. **Let's transform these posts into a monster.**